Frequently Asked Questions

 Yes we do, our camera club is a regular competitor in the PSA PID inter-club tournament.
 This event is organised by the Photographic Society of America (PSA) and involves four separate rounds during a calendar year.

 We enter six of our best images in each round, which are then judged and scored by another camera club from a different division.
 Camera clubs from all over the world take part in this event, which operates on a league table structure over five separate divisions.
-The Northern Tasmanian Camera Club have secured promotion for the past two years running and are currently competing in Division C.
+The Northern Tasmanian Camera Club have secured promotion for the past three years running and are currently competing in Division B.

 Last year we also entered the inaugural APS Australia Cup, a competition between camera clubs throughout Australia.
 Forty six camera clubs took part in this event, each one offering-up twenty images.